huitema/quic-in-space/draft-huitema-quic-in-space.md

 the start-up phase of congestion control.

-The "careful resume" draft suggest a cautious approach of only using the remembered BDP values after the RTT has been verified, see {{!I-D.tsvwg-careful-resume}}.
+The "careful resume" draft suggest a cautious approach of only using the remembered BDP values after the RTT has been verified, see {{!I-D.ietf-tsvwg-careful-resume}}.
 This verification takes one RTT, which is a tradeoff between the desire to ramp up transmission rate promptly and the risk of causing congestion on the transmission path if the remembered value exceeds the current path characteristics.